-"Director" means the Public Works Director, unless otherwise specified.
+"Director" means the Director of Public Works, unless otherwise specified.

-"Erosion and Sediment Control Plan ("ESCP")" may also be known as "Stormwater Management Plan" ("SWMP") by the State of Colorado or federally as "Stormwater Pollution Prevention Plan" ("SWPPP") for construction activities by EPA.
+"Erosion and Sediment Control Plan (ESCP)" may also be known as "Stormwater Management Plan" (SWMP) by the State of Colorado or "Stormwater Pollution Prevention Plan" (SWPPP) for construction activities by the United States Environmental Protection Agency (EPA).
 The ESCP is a detailed written plan required by the Adams County Development Standards and Regulations in order to obtain a Stormwater Quality Permit.
 The ESCP identifies measures that will be implemented to control erosion, prevent sediment from traveling outside the construction site's permitted area, and minimize the discharge of pollutants in stormwater from the commencement of construction activities until Final Stabilization is achieved.

-"Hazardous Material/Waste" means any material, substance, waste, or combination thereof, that because of its quantity, concentration, physical, chemical, or infectious characteristics may cause, or significantly contribute to, a substantial or potential hazard to human health, safety, property, or the environment when improperly treated, stored, transported, disposed of, or otherwise managed.
+"Hazardous Material/Waste" means any material, substance, waste, or combination thereof, which because of its quantity, concentration, physical, chemical, or infectious characteristics may cause, or significantly contribute to, a substantial or potential hazard to human health, safety, property, or the environment when improperly treated, stored, transported, disposed of, or otherwise managed.